PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 ## Step 4 — calibration, and why we did not use gradients

-Our first attempt at calibration used a classic gradient-based least-squares solver.
+Our first attempt at calibration, on a simpler two-room test case before touching the experiment, used a classic gradient-based least-squares solver.
 It stalled at the starting point.
-Two simulations whose parameters differ in the sixth digit produce evacuation times that differ by seconds, because the dynamics of 350 interacting agents are chaotic.
-Finite-difference gradients of such a function are noise.
+Two simulations whose parameters differ in the sixth digit produce evacuation times that differ by seconds, because the dynamics of a few hundred interacting agents are chaotic.
+Finite-difference gradients of such a function are noise, and we did not try them again.

 The method that works is Dakota's `efficient_global`: it fits a Gaussian process to the evaluations so far and picks the next point where the expected improvement is largest.
 It needs no gradients, it copes with noise, and it treats each evaluation as expensive, which ours are.
 We calibrated on the 2.4, 3.6 and 5.0 m runs, nine residuals weighted by their uncertainty, and kept the 3.0 and 4.4 m runs untouched for validation.